Your First Workflow

 Write your input requirements down.
 They become your prompt template.
 When you’ve defined exactly what goes in, you can reproduce the workflow reliably and hand it off to others.

 The most common workflow failure is inadequate input.
-People expect AI to infer what they want from minimal context.
-It can’t.
+I learned this the hard way: my first message-triage workflow produced unusable classifications because I forgot to include the sender’s account history.
+The AI was guessing whether someone was an existing customer or a cold lead.
+Once I added that context, accuracy jumped from roughly 60% to over 90%.
 If you’re disappointed with output quality, the first place to look is input quality.
 What information did you forget to provide?

 Component 3: AI Processing